Reverse Logistic Providers

 Your business is built on your ability to satisfy the demands of your customers.
-Along the way, you incur manufacturing, storage, shipping and delivery costs, and it can feel like you cannot make any further profits once your customers buy your products.
+Along the way, you incur manufacturing, storage, shipping and delivery costs and it can feel like you cannot make any further profits once your customers buy your products.
 However, your products can have another life once they enter the reverse logistics supply chain.
-From repairs to warranty replacement and beyond, managing reverse logistics in-house can take time away from production, but outsourcing these processes to companies that provide reverse logistics services, such as Flash Global, can save you money in these five ways.
+From repairs to warranty replacement and beyond, managing reverse logistics in-house can take time away from production, but outsourcing these processes to companies that provide reverse logistics providers, such as Flash Global, can save you money in these five ways.

 1. Reverse Logistics Companies Can Lower Supply Costs

 The reclamation of valuable parts, including OEM parts, can be a source of supplies for future production in your company.
 In fact, as many as 8.1 percent of sales come back to your company as returns, reports Curtis Greve of Inbound Logistics.
 As a result, you need to have a dedicated reverse logistics strategy in place to deal with the sheer volume of returns, but each return also means your company is receiving more raw materials.
 The materials used to create your product could be recycled, lowering supplier costs.

 Going green is one the top trends in today’s markets.
 Companies are looking for new ways to reduce their carbon footprints, and consumers are willing to pay to work with companies that are eco-friendly.
 Since recycling is tantamount to eco-friendly processes, reverse logistics can improve your reputation.
 Per Tim Houtby, Director of Smart Meter, 25 percent of a company’s value comes from reputation, so having a strong reputation is key to improving revenue.